 Using High Accuracy Waveform Mode¶

-You may ask, “Do I need high accuracy waveforms” and the answer is probably not.
-But we are engineers and we love to spend our days trying to eek out every bit of perfomance out of the system and maintain bragging rights for thinking of something 5% more clever than the other members of our team.
+You may ask, “Do I need high accuracy waveforms?” and the answer is probably not.
+But we are engineers, and we love to spend our days trying to eke out every bit of performance from the system, and maintain bragging rights for thinking of something 5% more clever than the other members of our team!
 Even our “standard” waveform is within the NMRA specification.
 For purists, or if you find a particular decoder that is not in spec and needs to have tighter timing on the DCC waveform, you can make sure you are using high accuracy mode.

 If you are using the STANDARD_MOTOR_SHIELD configuration on a Mega, high accuracy is on by default.
-For an Uno, Nano or Pro Mini, you would need to change what pins you use and use jumpers.
+For an Uno, Nano or Pro Mini, you would need to change which pins you use, and use jumpers.
 Basically, for any track for which you want the higher accuracy, you need to make sure that the signal pin is one of the timer pins on the board.
 For a Mega, those are pins 11, 12 and 13.
 For an Uno, they are 9 and 10.
-For more info on how this works, see High Accuracy Waveform Mode
+For more info on how this works, see High Accuracy Waveform Mode.

 Current Sense and Sense factor¶

-It is VERY imortant to connect some form of current sensing, without it, you cannot program decoders on the programming track and you will not have any short circuit protection on either track!
+It is VERY important to connect some form of current sensing!
+Without it, you cannot program decoders on the programming track, and you will not have any short circuit protection on either track!

 Current sense is actually a voltage output by the motor board that is proportional to the current being delivered to the track.
 While you are running trains on your MAIN track, the CS is constantly monitoring the current so that we can shut off power to the track in case of a short circuit.
 Programs like JMRI have a dashboard that can report how much current you are using in real-time.